 16.6.4 Must have “Crate” sticker on racecar or crate engine is claimable.
 Any driver running a “Standard” engine with a “Crate” sticker will be disqualified.
 Any driver running with a crate motor will not be eligible to claim in that season.
 Any driver that claims a standard engine and switches to crate engine will be eligible to be claimed.

 16.6.5 Must be unaltered and sealed from factory at appropriate points (intake, head, timing chain cover and oil pan) with approved GPP break-off bolts.
-Any altered, damaged or missing GPP break-off bolts will result in driver being disqualified from that event, loss of all track and national points accumulated up to, and including, the date of the offense, a $1,000 fine and a one-year suspension from all USRA-sanctioned events.
+Any altered, damaged or missing GPP break-off bolts will result in driver being disqualified from that event, loss of all track and national points accumulated up to, and including, the date of the offense, and a $2,000 fine and fourteen (14) day suspension from all USRA-sanctioned events.
 Second offense carries a $5,000 fine and one (1) year suspension.

 16.7 OPTION 2 – Standard Engine:

 16.7.1 Must be stock appearing.
 Absolutely no changes allowed.
 Must use stock firing order for that make and model (GM to GM, Ford to Ford, etc.).